dgca/dancortes-old/success.md

 <h1 class="post-title">Thanks for reaching out!</h1>
 <br>
-I'm excited to hear about how we can make great things together.
+I'm excited to hear to explore how we can make great products together.

 I'll be in contact shortly :-)